Kiwi businesses: Be ready, and be agile

 “However, the next stage of evolution would be to ‘Cloud 3.0’, which would herald “Cloud Native” applications, and another significant change in how we are able to do business,” he says.

 Raffensperger says Huawei was working to build the future of Cloud services by fostering an open ecosystem, which would enable rapid development, expand the potential talent pool, and increase industry scalability.

-Huawei South Pacific director for Data Centre Solutions Leo Li, says the technology world was entering an era of convergence and Huawei’s mission statement was to ‘make IT simple, make business agile’.
+Huawei South Pacific director for Data Center Solutions Leo Li, says the technology world was entering an era of convergence and Huawei’s mission statement was to ‘make IT simple, make business agile’.

 “Today, Huawei has a team of over 10,000 technical experts in specialised IT R&D facilities around the world,” Li says.